MatiasTK/obsidian-callout-extras/README.md

 ## Extra 🎁

 This snippet is compatible with [obsidian-completr](https://github.com/tth05/obsidian-completr) plugin.
-You can use the following snippet in `.obsidian\plugins\obsidian-completr\callouts_suggestions.json` to autocomplete the callout:
+You can add the following snippet in `.obsidian\plugins\obsidian-completr\callouts_suggestions.json` to autocomplete the callout:

 ```json
 {